Disclaimer: I don't own the characters.

 "What are you doing?"
 I asked nervously, a little ready to push him away, no matter if he would be angry with me or not if I would do that.

 But then I understood what he had previously meant.
 I was Izzie.
-He had called me Izzie.
+He called me Izzie.

-It was strange to hear Edward call me some name nobody had ever called me before and then to even have him stand right next to me and touching me voluntarily.
+It was strange to hear Edward call me some name nobody he never called me before and then to even have him stand right next to me and touching me voluntarily.